canonical/observability/decision-records/2025-03-17--otelcol-arbitrary-config-adr.md

 ```

 With configs like those ones we can replicate grafana-agent behaviour.
-Now we need to decide how to add `processors` and `extensions` to the config field.
+Now we need to decide how to add `processors` and `extensions` to the config file.

 ## Alternative 1: `juju config`